Hey there! I’m Jace, and this is how

 After graduation, a common question I was asked by others was, “So what do you plan on doing with that degree?”
 People often assumed I would move into a school counseling position, which would be a natural progression for an educator who received a counseling degree.
 But honestly I didn’t know, and I was super comfortable telling people that.
 I knew that my life was changing, and I wanted to be open to the opportunities presented.
 For the first time ever, I didn’t feel like I needed to know.
 I knew I had found my perfect path, and I was happy just being there.
 Along the way, I met me…and I discovered that I was pretty cool.
 I took joy in the person I was…the person all those imperfect journeys had forged.
 As vividly as I remember not recognizing my reflection, I remember standing in the mirror looking at me and saying, “You know…if I weren’t you, I would SO want to be your friend!”

 Today, I am a Licensed Professional Counselor–Intern with the Beth Lewis Therapy Group in Fort Worth, Texas.
 I see men, women, and couples on all different journeys, and I am honored that each has chosen me to accompany them along their way.
 I do life with my husband and best friend, and together, we navigate the furrows of parenthood, which sometimes feels more like herding cats.
 I am a home business entrepreneur as an Executive Consultant with Rodan + Fields where I help others discover how life-changing skin care really can be.
 I am an avid reader, an adept learner, and an impassioned educator and team lead, but above all, I’m a master connector.
 I love connecting with people where they are on their way to where they want to be.

 CONNECT WITH ME

 I would love to connect with you!
-Use the link below and drop me a note to tell me how I can best partner with you today!
+Click any button below to learn more about how you can best partner with me today!